wizeline/sqa-challenge-doc-fabianportilloglez/docs/Back-End/back-process.md

     !!! note
         you can install and use Jenkins in your localhost or use a Docker image of Jenkins.
 Both are correct.
 ___

-### **Sonarqube**

-**Installation**:

-1. I followed this [guide](https://medium.com/@lazyprogram/setup-sonarqube-on-mac-osx-c16a161d07d5)  to install and start Sonarqube in localhost with port 9000
-2. I created a SonarScanner tool in Jenkins as shown in this [guide](https://igorski.co/sonarqube-scans-using-jenkins-declarative-pipelines/)
-3. To configure [Sonarqube with jenkins](https://tomgregory.com/sonarqube-quality-gates-in-jenkins-build-pipeline/) I followed those steps, except for the Jenkinsfile sh commands, for that I followed [this](https://igorski.co/sonarqube-scans-using-jenkins-declarative-pipelines/) except for configuring *sonar-project.properties* file because for that I based on internet stuff and official documentation of Sonarqube.